 If there’s one takeaway from this, it’s this — 80% of readers never even make it past the headline.

 Like most things in marketing, headline writing is one part art, one part science.
-Here’s how to write SEO headlines that please people as much as they do search engines:
+Here’s how to write SEO-friendly headlines that please people as much as they attract search engine algorithms.

 This might seem obvious, but knowing your audience can get you that extra “click.”
-I’ve said it before, but writing for just the search algorithm alone won’t cut it.
+We’ve said it before, but writing just for the search algorithm alone won’t cut it.

-Even if your headline is the most perfectly constructed, SEO-optimized headline ever written, if it’s not fluent to a human reader, then it’s not going to reach its full click potential.
+Even if your headline is the most perfectly constructed, SEO-optimized headline ever written, it won’t reach its full click potential if it’s not fluent to a human reader.
 Most audiences like personality or creativity in headlines, so use your voice and show that a human wrote it.

 You have to find the perfect balance between writing for a human and writing for a computer; however, at the end of the day, a person is going to be the one to click on your headline and read your content.
-This is why it’s critical to understand your buyers, so you can market to them better.
-Recently, Katelyn Bourgoin joined our Digital Marketing Troop podcast and shared what motivates people to buy:
+This is why it’s critical to understand your buyers so that you can market to them better.
+Katelyn Bourgoin shared what motivates people to buy on our Digital Marketing Troop podcast:

 Effective keyword research is integral to any SEO strategy, and blog headlines are no different.

-One easy way to guess at potential long-tail keyword phrases is to take your cue from Google.
+One easy way to guess potential long-tail keyword phrases is to take your cue from Google.
 When you search for your head term, what phrases does Google guess?
 What searches does it suggest you conduct next?
-These suggestions are based on other users’ behavior and can serve as a good clue for what people might type in.
+These suggestions are based on other users’ behavior and can be a good clue for what people might type in.

 Another valuable tool for content marketers is Google’s “People also ask” feature.
-This element of the SERP normally shows up for question queries, suggesting other potential search terms based on users’ behavior.
+This element of the SERP typically shows up for question queries, suggesting other potential search terms based on users’ behavior.

 Variations could be the key to success—remember: just because you refer to your product as something doesn’t mean that’s what your target audience calls it.
 Think outside of the box when it comes to this.
-Try reading your reviews or your competitor’s reviews and see what customers have to say.
+Try reading your or your competitor’s reviews and see what customers say.

-Once you’ve written down a list of possible keywords and keyword phrases, you want to identify the ones that are both worth going after (i.e. have a reasonable volume of traffic) and that you have a good chance of ranking for (low competition), which leads us to the next step…
+Once you’ve written down a list of possible keywords and keyword phrases, you’ll want to identify the ones that are both worth going after (i.e., have a reasonable volume of traffic) and that you have a good chance of ranking for (low competition).

-Look for data on search volume and competition, but also look for other indicators of opportunity.
-You may consider doing a SERP analysis to answer questions, like:
+Look for data on search volume and competition, but also look for other opportunity indicators.
+You may consider doing a SERP analysis to answer questions like:

 If you’re already tracking any keywords in SEMRush or Moz, it’s also helpful to check in on what you’re already ranking for (after all, there’s no point competing with yourself).
 If you have it set up, Google Search Console can also help identify SEO opportunities.

-I generally write my post first, letting the keyword drive the on-page SEO, and leave headline writing for last.
-Some choose to decide on a catchy headline first and then write a post to fit it.
+At Silverback, we generally write our content first, letting the keyword drive the on-page SEO, leaving headline writing for last.
+Some decide on a catchy headline first and then write a post to fit it.
 Whichever option you choose, you’ll want to give yourself options as you learn how to write SEO headlines.

 Ogilvy said his most famous headline took him 104 different drafts to write.
 I’m not saying you have to write hundreds of options, but the headline is important enough to deserve a chunk of your time.

-This honestly comes down to headline writing formulas more often than I care to admit.
-Google “headline swipe files” and you’ll find some common headline writing formulas that work well.
+This comes down to headline-writing formulas more often than I care to admit.
+Google “headline swipe files,” and you’ll find some common SEO-friendly headline-writing formulas that work well.
 BuzzSumo has written some great articles on which headline phrases get the most social shares from B2C and B2B audiences, and HubSpot’s blog topic generator is a favorite for getting the juices flowing.

-At this point, you’ve got several good headline options, they all include your target keyword, and it’s time to choose one to launch your content into the world.
+At this point, you’ve got several good headline options.
+They all include your target keyword, they’re 60 characters or under, and it’s time to choose one to launch your content into the world.

-To give myself some parameters for this, I like to use CoSchedule’s Free Headline Analyzer tool.
-It gives each headline a score based on common headline types, character count, word type balance, etc. It’s not foolproof, but it’s useful for learning how to write SEO headlines.
-Generally, I aim for 75 or higher and throw out anything less than a 60.
+To give yourself some parameters for this, you can use a tool like CoSchedule’s Free Headline Analyzer.
+It gives each headline a score based on common headline types, character count, word type balance, etc. It’s not foolproof, but it’s helpful in learning how to write SEO headlines, as you’ll naturally develop a feel for what’s good (or not) the more you do it.
+Generally, it’s good to aim for a score of 75 or higher and throw out anything less than 60.

 What makes a great headline?
-Since headlines are only as good as your users think they are, the rules are always changing, but here are a few constants.
+Since headlines are only as good as your users think they are, the rules are constantly changing, but here are a few constants.

 People engage with content that inspires strong emotions, both positive and negative.
 Engagement helps your content spread and gives busy readers a reason to stop and pay attention.

 Many publishers use “clickbait” headlines to inspire people to click out of curiosity.
-In the long run, this tactic can be harmful for rankings and reach.
+In the long run, this tactic can harm rankings and reach.
 Due to negative user feedback, Facebook and Google have more or less declared war against clickbait.
-When clickbait brings people to your site, it typically results in high bounce rates — a metric that indicates low quality content to both networks.
+When clickbait brings people to your site, it typically results in high bounce rates — a metric that indicates low-quality content to both networks.
 A better tactic is to be honest with your readers.
 Build trust and set expectations about what they will find when they click through.

 Use plain language and as few words as possible to get your point across without losing people’s attention or getting cut off by mobile views.